Touring the Giza Pyramid Complex: A Comprehensive DIY Guide to Egypt's Legendary Pyramids and Sphinx

 Khufu's Restaurant, located in the center of the Giza Pyramid Complex in Egypt, is a high-priced restaurant serving fine Egyptian cuisine.
 Khufu's Restaurant is located in the scenic area and has an accessible pyramid view with a scenic area ticket.
 If you're interested in dining here, go to the official websiteReservations were made on the website.
 We had a lunchtime reservation and were assigned a nice outdoor spot right off the bat.

-Our luck was too good, as it started raining heavily shortly after we sat down, a rare event in the desert.
-The outdoor seating at the restaurant in the desert was no match for the rain, so we moved inside.
-We ordered the Mix Grill set for two, which included seven appetizers: Koshari salad, Keshak Almaz, Tomato Salad, Chicken Livers, Babaghanough, Warra’enab, Cottage Cheese, and the main course, Mix Grill.
-All the dishes were Egyptian specialties.
+We were so lucky that shortly after we sat down, we were caught in a desert rainstorm, so we switched to an indoor seat as the outdoor seating in the desert was not enough to protect us from the rain.
+We ordered the Mix Grill for two, which consisted of seven appetizers: Koshari salad, Keshak Almaz, Tomato Salad, Chicken Livers, Babaghanough, Warra'enab, Cottage Cheese, and the main course: Mix Grill.
+The meals are all Egyptian specialties.

 The main dish Mixed Grill includes a variety of grilled meats, such as shish tawook, tart, kofta, and lamb chops.